quipucords/yupana/README.md

 pipenv install --dev
 ```
 ### Bringing up yupana with all services
-First, make sure you have no zombie docker containers that could conflict with the services you are bring up.
+First, make sure you have no zombie docker containers that could conflict with the services you are bringing up.
 Run:
 ```
 docker ps -a
 ```

-Make sure there are no docker containers that will conflict.
-It is best to have none at all but if you know what you are doing you can leave some.
+Make sure that there are no docker containers that will conflict with the services that are about to be brought up.
+It is safest if you have none at all, but containers that will not conflict can be left.

-To locally run the file upload service, yupana, and host inventory service run the following command:
+To run the file upload service, yupana, and host inventory service locally, use the following command:
 ```
 make local-dev-up
 ```

-You will need to wait for the services to come up (this can take some time).
-Once you think they are up run:
+Once you think they are up run: to To check if the services are up, run:

 ```
 docker ps --format '{{.Names}}'